Sun rays shining through clouds onto the ocean

 Mediation is a voluntary, confidential and non-binding option involving you and your (former) partner/spouse holding a series of meetings with a family mediator.
 The mediator facilitates the discussions and provides valuable legal information to enable you to reach future-focussed, practical solutions.
 All Withers mediators are also family solicitors and so are adept at guiding couples in their discussions to reach agreement on the financial aspects arising from their divorce or separation, and any arrangements about children.

 Before mediation begins the mediator will speak to each person to check whether mediation is a suitable option or whether a different model might be better.
-Mediation can be quicker and cheaper than litigation and almost always result in a good grounding for future dialogue and communication.
+Mediation can be quicker and cheaper than litigation and almost always results in a good grounding for future dialogue and communication.

-Mediation works best when each person also has individual legal advice from their solicitor and in addition to being mediators ourselves, when acting as your solicitor, we can support and advice you throughout our mediation sessions.
+Mediation works best when each person also has individual legal advice from their solicitor and in addition to being mediators ourselves, when acting as your solicitor, we can support and advise you throughout our mediation sessions.

 Find out more about mediation in our FAQ section.

 Uncouple is an innovative and award-wining service which is unique to Withers.
-Uncouple allows both you to instruct Withers.
+Uncouple allows both of you to instruct Withers.
 This option is a 'one stop shop' which takes a couple through the negotiating and determination process from start to finish, all under one roof, involving elements of several non-court options, including mediation, neutral evaluation and, if required, a binding arbitration.
 It is bespoke, flexible, speedy and confidential.

 The aim of Uncouple is to help couples step away from the traditional (or collaborative) route, when the court option isn't needed.
 It takes the best elements of all of the non-court options and the court options.